+Oral examination: 2 hours

+• Students answer questions on areas not chosen during the written exam and on the M.A. reading list.
+Students also answer questions on the Special Topic List (eight to ten texts minimum).

-The written portion of the examination includes two parts: 1) a translation from English into French done sur place with the help of a grammar and dictionary (2 hours); 2) two essays (4 hour total); on two individual areas; and one cross-area essay (2 hours) from a series of questions on literary works chosen from the M.A. reading list, including the "special topic."
-M.A.
-Candidates are responsible for reading all of the works on the required reading list in preparation for the exams.
-Students will be asked to discuss these works in depth and to situate them in relation to their respective literary, social and historical contexts.
+M.A. candidates are responsible for reading all of the works on the required M.A. reading list in preparation for the exams.
+Students will be asked to discuss these works in depth and to situate them in relation to their respective literary, social, and historical contexts.

-All M.A. candidates will also choose a "special topic."
-Sample "special topic" areas are provided on the M.A. reading list (Medieval, Second-language acquisition, Québec, Italian).
-These samples are intended as suggestions only.
-Candidates are free to select other topics, or to add to an area already represented on the list in lieu of choosing a "special topic."
-The "special topic" will be approved by the Director of Graduate Studies together with a faculty member who has agreed to serve as advisor for this area.
-The "special topic" area must be approved no later than December 15 of the academic year during which the student is taking the exam .
+All M.A. candidates will also choose a Special Topic.
+The samples provided at the end of the M.A. list are intended as suggestions only.
+Candidates are free to select other topics, or to add to an area already represented on the list in lieu of choosing a Special Topic.
+The Special topic will consist of a list of eight to ten texts minimum and must be approved by the Director of Graduate Studies together with a faculty member who has agreed to serve as an advisor for this area.
+The Special Topic area must be approved no later than December 15th of the academic year during which the student is taking the exam.